Navigating Through Your First Year

 Whether using your personal computer, a computer in a lab, or renting a laptop, students may find themselves needing certain software to complete assignments.
-View Software for available services for students.
+Visit the ITS Help Desk website for information on software available to students.

-Career Services is located in Building 19.
+Career Development & Community Engagement (CDCE) is located in Building 19.
 Career & Major Exploration services are available for students that are undecided on a major.

-Interview practice and building a resume are several services offered through Career Services.
+Interview practice and building a resume are several services offered through CDCE.
+Visit CDCE today!

 The UWF libraries are an asset to students.
 Library services range from renting Kindles, IPads, and laptops, to loaning books, printing documents, and assisting with research.

-Click Undergraduate Student Services to view a list of available services.
+Click the button to view a list of library services available to undergraduate students.

 The first step is to load money onto your card.
 Click How to Add Funds for instructions on loading your card with funds.

-To access the Fitness/Wellness area at the Recreation Center, you will need your Nautlius Card!
+To access the Fitness/Wellness area at the Recreation Center, you will need your Nautilus Card.